nikomatsakis/babysteps/source/_posts/2015-08-20-virtual-structs-part-3-bringing-enums-and-structs-together.markdown

 variant.
 In the previous posts I identified some criteria for when this is the case:

-> One interesting question is whether we can concisely state
-> conditions in which one would prefer to have “precise variant sizes”
-> (class-like) vs “largest variant” (enum).
-I think the “precise
-> sizes” approach is better when the following apply:
+*One interesting question is whether we can concisely state conditions in which one would prefer to have “precise variant sizes” (class-like) vs “largest variant” (enum).
+I think the “precise sizes” approach is better when the following apply:*

->
-> - A recursive type (like a tree), which tends to force boxing
->   anyhow.
-Examples: the AST or types in the compiler, DOM in servo, a
+- *A recursive type (like a tree), which tends to force boxing anyhow.
+Examples: the AST or types in the compiler, DOM in servo, a GUI.*
->   GUI.
-> - Instances never change what variant they are.
+- *Instances never change what variant they are.*
-> - Potentially wide variance in the sizes of the variants.
+- *Potentially wide variance in the sizes of the variants.*

 Therefore, it is possible to declare the root enum in a type hierarchy as either sized (the default) or *unsized*; this choice is inherited by all enums in the hierarchy.
-If the hierarchy is declared as unsized, it means that each value will be sized just as big as it needs to be.
-This means in turn that the enum types in the hierarchy as unsized types, since the space required will vary depending on what variant an instance happens to be at runtime.
+If the hierarchy is declared as unsized, it means that **each struct type will be sized just as big as it needs to be**.
+This means in turn that the **enum types in the hierarchy are unsized types**, since the space required will vary depending on what variant an instance happens to be at runtime.

 To continue with our example of types in rustc, we currently go through some contortions so as to introduce indirection for uncommon